Phnom Penh's condo prices continue to slide

-Under the Foreign Ownership Property Law passed in April 2010 foreigners can own apartments and condominium units, but not land, and therefore not the first floor of buildings.
+Under the Foreign Ownership Property Law of April 2010 foreigners can already own apartments and condominium units, but not land, and therefore not the first floor of buildings.
 Also, foreign investors are allowed to own up to 70% of a condominium project.

 In 2005, the Cambodian government amended its investment law to allow foreign ownership of buildings.
 However, the law was not then implemented and the idea floundered.